 Exhibit 4 - Attachment 2 Ver.
 4 063020

-North Ca rolina Office of Recovery and Resiliency ,
+North Carolina Off ice of Recovery and Resilien су

-I nfrastructure Recovery Program
+Infrastruct ure Recovery Program

-Subro ogation and Consent to Release Form
+Subrogation an d Consent to Release Form

 TEMPLATE

 CDBG-DR Project No. CRI-xxx-xxxx Description:

 County of

 Subrogation Agreement

-that all disaster recovery funds must duplicate other assistance received b any.and.all funds to Grantee, which a of benefit, or non-compensable, no nd are subject to audit, disallowance, and the recaptured to the extent that they expose.
-County for the same purpose are found to be ineligible, unallowable, umatter the cause.
-Note: [n] the eyept that would not be considered a duplication of xceed the project need and s).
-I shall promptly return inreasonable, a duplication t additional project needs
+I understand and agree that funds provided for HUD under the CDBG-DR Program and are subj that all disaster recovery funds must be recapt duplicate other assistance received by any.aod.all funds to Grantee, which are found to of benefit, or non-compensable, no matter the are established, subsequent funding would not ject to audit, disallowance, a ured to the extent that they County for the same purpose to be ineligible, unallowable, cause.
+Note: In the event th nd repayment.
+I understand exceed the project need and e(s).
+I shall promptly return , unreasonable, a duplication igt additional project needs

 Consent to Release Information

-on from other funding agencies or source insurance, etc.) to the state regarding fu stion process. •
+I consent to the release of information from ot Policy (e.g. FEMA SBA, NFIP, private insurance, project through a third-party verification proce etc.) to the state regarding f

 Ву:

-D-+

-Date:

 Date: